Fonta1n3/FullyNoded/Docs/QandA.md

 You can also get that info by tapping the info button on the active wallet tab.
 You will see your "receive keypool descriptor" it also holds all xpubs/fingerprints needed.

+#### Question : How export and backup my wallet into a QR code?

+To make your life easier, you should save your wallet export QR code <br/>
+Then if you delete the app you can always easily recreate the wallet from the QR<br/>
+No need to touch your external signing device (like CC) again<br/>
+In wallet details you'll see the export button in the top right corner.<br/>
+Tap it and save that QR, if you need to recover the wallet just tap the `+ > "import" > scan said QR`

+#### Question : Are there any security risks associated with export / backup?
+Loss of privacy (watch only), loss of funds?

+Loss of privacy.
+Not loss of funds.
+It holds pubkeys only.
+More info [here](https://github.com/Fonta1n3/FullyNoded/blob/master/Docs/Wallet-Export-Import.md)

 ## General